MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDeviceCollectionIncludeMembershipRule.md

 ```

 ### -InputObject

-Specifies the input to this cmdlet.
-You can use this parameter, or you can pipe the input to this cmdlet.
+Specify an object for the device collection to remove the rule.
+To get this object, use the [Get-CMCollection](Get-CMCollection.md) or [Get-CMDeviceCollection](Get-CMDeviceCollection.md) cmdlets.

 ```yaml
 Type: IResultObject